 We planned the climb as a 2-day trip, where we would hike in overnight gear and sleep near the start of the technical climbing.
 We ended up scoring one of the last available backcountry permits, and made the grueling hike up to Camp Moraine, where we spent the night and prepared for our climb the next morning.

 We took the Exum Ridge, and started it via the direct route, known as the Lower Exum.
 A monarch butterfly migration was taking place, so countless butterflies accompanied us on the climb.
 The hardest climbing was the 5.7 pitches of the Lower Exum Ridge, and those pitches still stand out in my mind as some of the best climbing I’ve done yet.

 On the Upper Exum, we managed to lose our way and missed some of the key sections of climbing, which led us off route and forced us to find our own way for some long stretches.
 I had remembered reading that most off-route paths would still lead to the summit with relatively easy climbing, which led us to continue pushing ahead, and luckily this turned out to be true as we made it to the summit with a couple hours of daylight to spare.

 With the amount of effort that it took to reach the summit of the Grand Teton, Shan wasn’t quite expecting the proposal.
-We were happy to have made it to the top that day, and we also happy to return to camp as an engaged couple.
-The hike down was just as exhausting as the hike up, and so reaching the trailhead and setting foot back in town was a welcome relief.
+We were happy to have made it to the top that day, and we were also happy to return to camp as an engaged couple.
+The hike down was just as exhausting as the hike up, and so reaching the trailhead and setting foot back in town was a welcomed relief.
 We took the next couple of days enjoying flat ground, seeing Yellowstone National Park, and then making a quick run up Morning Glory Spire at the City of Rocks on our way home.
 Our first major mountain objective together was a resounding success.